Kristina01111000/Drws_site/README.md

 Manager of youtube now also -> can change/add etc videos and everything

-- opened ticket with peepso to see about hiding member on members page
-	- it worked the whole time, administrators just see everything.
-Non administrators don't see it if hidden

 - Color issue in forms, text boxes are too similar to background color, to pale green, or creamy color
 - hide lessons so they can't be seen by users until available?